 Brandy Old-Fashioned

 The classic cocktail gets a sweeter makeover in the Brandy Old-Fashioned.
 This easy-to-make drink would be great for any beginning bartender!
+Make it spirit-forward or add a splash of soda to make it Wisconsin-style.

 Two ribbed glasses of amber liquid with skewered cherries on a silver tray.